 The advice I’ve been given on race pacing for a sprint triathlon is to go out at 80% effort on the swim, hammer the bike as hard as you possibly can and then hold on on the run until you hear the crowd at the finish line and use that to propel you to the end.
 So, I headed out on the run going as fast as I could.
 Unlike the previous week at the White Lake Fall Sprint where I managed sub-9 minute miles for the run, today I could only manage 9-10 minute miles.
 But, thankfully the run was short and I was soon headed back.
 Bib #1 was also in my age group and although I had managed to pass him on the bike he passed me at about 1.25 miles into the run.
 I was determined, however, to try to not let anyone else in my age group pass me.
 So, at the final aid station at 3 miles, 0.1 miles from the finish when I saw someone with a 46 for their age on their leg go past me I decided I wasn’t going to let that happen.
 So, I ended up taking off, passing him back and sprinting as fast as I possibly could to the finish line!
 I’m pretty sure I found my lactate threshold at that point since I was having trouble getting enough air.
 But, once I crossed the finish line, I was able to just lay down for a couple of minutes on the grass and then I was ok.
 Total time for the 5K run was 28:56 for a total race time of 1:32:36.

 I grabbed my sprint triathlon medal and then the medal for doing the challenge and headed off to see what food there was.
 Instead of pizza, they had breakfast burritos of either ham, egg, and cheese or just egg and cheese.
 Since I don’t eat ham, I grabbed an egg and cheese and then went to transition, grabbed my wallet and came back to buy a coke.
 I had the burrito and it was so good I went back for a second.
 I checked my placing for the sprint race and it said I was 8th.
 Looking later online it said I ended up 9th so not sure what was up there.
 But, either way I hadn’t expected much so I wasn’t disappointed.
 I ended up changing clothes in the parking lot using some beach towels to provide a private changing area and then headed out for lunch before heading home.
-I stopped by Big Al’s Soda Fountain & Grill for dinner and had a mushroom swiss vege-burger and a butter beer milkshake.
+I stopped by Big Al’s Soda Fountain & Grill for dinner where they made the best BBQ burgers, with a grill from the Traeger Grill Reviews online.
 After lunch, I was going to head home but because I was feeling a bit sleepy, not surprising after getting up at around 5am for the past two days, I stopped by the rest area just before leaving Manteo and dozed for a half hour or so before heading home.

 All in all it was a good weekend.
 I’m not sure I would do the half/sprint challenge combination again, but I might try the olympic/sprint challenge.
 It would have to wait until at least 2019, though, because for 2018 the plan is to do the Augusta 70.3 which will likely be the very next weekend.
 But, if you’re looking for a good, independent triathlon race you could do a lot worse than the Outer Banks Half, Olympic or Sprint triathlons.